esl-epfl/x-heep/femu/README.md

 exit
 ```

+These commands enable the UART1 on the ARM system side of the Zynq 7020 on the Pynq-Z2 board.
+UART1 is used to receive the stdout of the code running on the HEEP architecture implemented on the PL side of the chip.

 ## Prepare the needed shells

-You need to use 5 shells:
+You need to use 5 shells (the first, second and third shells will run on the Pynq-Z2 board, while the fourth and fifth shells will run on your PC):

-1. First shell - Run virtual flash app on the Pynq-Z2 board - browse to the arm/virtual_flash/ folder and execute the following commands to compile and run the required application:
+1. First shell - run virtual flash app on the Pynq-Z2 board - browse to the arm/virtual_flash/ folder and execute the following commands to compile and run the required application:

 ```
 sudo make clean